 \subsection{Generalizability: Evaluation on LLVIP Dataset}

 To evaluate the broader applicability of our model beyond medical imaging, we tested it on the facades dataset \cite{isola2017image}.
 The facades dataset is a commonly used benchmark in image-to-image translation tasks.
 It contains paired images of the façades of architectural buildings and their corresponding label maps.
 The dataset consists of approximately 506 image pairs (400 for training and 106 for testing).
 Each image pair typically consists of a label map or semantic segmentation showing structural elements and a target image which is a real photograph of the corresponding building façade.

-Table \ref{tab:comparison2} reports the evaluation metrics, demonstrating that our model achieves superior performance compared to state-of-the-art methods in this domain.
+Table \ref{tab:comparison2} reports the evaluation metrics, demonstrating that our model achieves superior performance compared to Pyramid pix2pix in this domain.
 The ability of our model to generalize effectively to non-medical image-to-image translation tasks highlights its robustness and adaptability, further validating the impact of our variance-based loss function in mitigating mode collapse across different domains.

 These findings emphasize the broader significance of our approach, indicating that our model is not only highly effective for H\&E to IHC translation but also possesses the versatility to be extended to various image translation applications beyond biomedical imaging.